 Once those two steps are finished, grab some rice and fill the bottom half of the Easter egg.

 Before closing your egg, place a small strip of glue around the edge.

 Close your egg and let the glue dry before handing it off to your toddler.
 This will help the egg from popping open.
 The last thing you want is for rice to go flying everywhere!
 On this note, orange duct tape will work even better to keep it shut and prevent it from opening and spilling rice.

 Toddlers love making this pumpkin music craft and shaking them!
 Something that might be fun to do is fill your eggs with several different types of materials (like beans, pebbles, and pennies) so that they all sound different when shaking.
 These pumpkin music shakers would be great to play with after a fall snack like soft pumpkin chocolate chip cookies!

-This is such a fun and easy music shaker craft to do with your little one and the finished product seems to be a big hit to play with day after day.
-Have you made music shakers before?
+This is such a fun and easy music shaker craft to do with your little one.
+I also love that the finished rice shakers seem to be a big hit to play with day after day.
+Do you think yow will try these simple homemade shakers?